docker/extensions-sdk/README.md

 mv docker-extension.exe ~/.docker/cli-plugins
 ```

+## Tutorials

+- [UI minimal extension](docs/tutorials/ui-minimal-extension.md) - a minimal Desktop Extension containing only a UI part based on HTML.

 ## Extension Structure

 An extension is packaged as a Docker image, and must have a `metadata.json` file at the root of the image filesystem.